 MFA Interior Architecture and Design

-For Fall 2015 enrollment, prospective graduate students should apply to the Master of Fine Arts in Interior Architecture and Design on a full-time or part-time basis.
-Prospective students applying to either the full-time, two-year 60-credit MFA in Interior Architecture and Design OR the part-time, four year 60-credit MFA in Interior Architecture and Design must not have an undergraduate degree in Interior Design or Architecture and must have an undergraduate degree with 30 hours of liberal arts and science courses.
+For Fall 2015 enrollment, prospective graduate students should apply to the Master of Fine Arts in Interior Architecture and Design on a full-time basis.
+Prospective students applying to the full-time, two-year 60-credit MFA in Interior Architecture and Design must not have an undergraduate degree in Interior Design or Architecture and must have an undergraduate degree with 30 hours of liberal arts and science courses.

 All graduate applicants are required to have a portfolio.
 The Graduate Record Examination (GRE) exam is optional, but highly recommended.
 There are no pre-requisites required.